fadado/JBOL/README.md

 Some of the `jval` limitations are:

+* Remote references are not supported.
 * Schema-reference resolution does not check recursivity: if there is a nested cross-schema reference, it will not stop.
+* Some checks for the `format` keyword are not very accurate or consider valid any non empty string.
 * Errors cannot reference exactly the line where are produced.

 ## Installation